 The DRA now expressly allows continuing care retirement communities (CCRCs) to require residents to spend down their declared resources before applying for Medicaid.
 However, the spend-down requirements must still take into account the income needs of the Medicaid applicant’s spouse.
 The DRA also requires that three conditions be met before a CCRC entrance fee can be considered an available resource of someone applying for Medicaid coverage of nursing home care.
 The entrance fee must be able to be used to pay for the individual’s care, the fee or any remaining portion must be refundable on the institutionalized individual’s death or on termination of the admission contract when the individual leaves the CCRC, and the fee must not grant the individual an ownership interest in the CCRC.

-If you or a loved one has questions about Medicaid planning and Medicaid eligibility, we encourage you to contact a Elder Law & Medicaid planning and eligibility attorney to discuss your situation with the Smith & Haskell Law Firm, LLP today at 864.582.6727 to schedule an appointment.
-The Medicaid planning attorneys at the Smith & Haskell Law Firm, LLP can help, don’t wait and act now.
+If you or a loved one has questions about Medicaid planning and Medicaid eligibility, we encourage you to contact a Elder Law & Medicaid planning and eligibility attorney to discuss your situation with the Smith & Haskell Law Firm today at 864.582.6727 to schedule an appointment.
+Our Medicaid Planning attorney at the Smith & Haskell Law Firm can help.
+Don’t wait and act now!

 The information on this web site is a public resource of general information, which is intended, but not promised or guaranteed, to be correct, complete and up-to-date.
 The information on this web site is not intended to be, and is not, a source of advertising, solicitation or legal advice.
 No person who visits this web site should consider the information on this web site to be an invitation for an attorney-client relationship or rely on the information provided herein.
 Every person who visits this web site and needs legal advice or an attorney should seek the advice of competent counsel in his or her State.